Latest News and Updates from ONC

 The Office of the National Coordinator for Health Information Technology (ONC) is at the forefront of the administration’s health IT efforts and is a resource to the entire health system to support the adoption of health information technology and the promotion of nationwide health information exchange to improve health care.
 ONC is organizationally located within the Office of the Secretary for the U.S. Department of Health and Human Services (HHS).
-Here are the latest communications and news updates from the ONC.
+Here is their latest news and communication.

-HIT Policy Committee Meetings – Sept 3rd, view the meeting notes and listen to the audio.
+HIT Policy Committee Meetings – January 13th, view the meeting notes and listen to the audio.
 The Health IT Policy Committee will make recommendations to the National Coordinator for Health IT on a policy framework for the development and adoption of a nationwide health information infrastructure, including standards for the exchange of patient medical information.
 How to Participate.
-The October meeting is scheduled for 10/15/14 and will be a joint HIT Committee meeting.
+The February meeting is scheduled for 2/10/15.

-HIT Standards Committee Meetings - September 10th, view the meeting notes and listen to the audio.
+HIT Standards Committee Meetings – December 10th, view the meeting notes and listen to the audio.
 The Health IT Standards Committee will make recommendations to the National Coordinator for Health IT on standards, implementation specifications, and certification criteria for the electronic exchange and use of health information.
 How to Participate.
-The October meeting is scheduled for 10/15/14 and will be a joint HIT Committee meeting.
+The January meeting is scheduled for 1/27/15.

 Provider User Guide for NIST EHR Randomizer Tool Now Available